How to deploy DeepSeek-R1 on Civo GPUs

 This command initializes Terraform, installs the required providers, and prepares the environment for deployment.

-Initialize Terraform
+initializes Terraform

-Step 3: Plan Deployment
+Step 3: Plan deployment

 terraform plan